modeset/-deprecated-utensils/WIP.md

 - Turn into engine with generators
 - Better tools for documentation (generation, behavior, and styles)
 - Add a script for curling vendor libraries (non-gems)

-## Triggerables
-- Make Toggle lighter weight
-- Create wrappers around tab, pill, accordions etc. to minimize the required data-attributes
-- There should be some sort of Toggle class that acts similar to the demo (removes a bunch of classes then add more) pass a data-remove?